ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/machine-gun-kelly-album.markdown

   \ below and it could be yours.</p>\n"
 entry-title: "Win ‘Tickets To My Downfall’ by Machine Gun Kelly"
 entry-content: "<p>Enter the draw to win ‘Tickets To My Downfall’ by Machine Gun Kelly\
-  \ by completing the form below before 23:59 on the 28th of October 2020.</p>\n"
+  \ by completing the form below before 23:59 on the 28th of November 2020.</p>\n"
 has-winner: false
 prize-description: "‘Tickets To My Downfall’ by Machine Gun Kelly"
 special-conditions: "Multiple entries are allowed up to one every day.\r\n\r\nThis\